allencharp/allencharp.github.io/_posts/2018-07-08-Catalan-Number.markdown

 Catalan number:

-how many paths are there from (0,0) to (n,n) without crossing the diagonal ?
+how many conditions are there to combine a binary search tree with O(n)

 <image src="https://wikimedia.org/api/rest_v1/media/math/render/svg/34d4f28865115a05a806649a40f84e1bbc736320" />
 <hr>